Jonny0201/DataStructure/DataStructure/Vector/Vector.md

 As you can see, what every function should do is like what the name every function holds, I will specially introduce insert()、emplace() and erase() function :<br />

   10\) For the first parameter, you should deliver a `T` type argument that can be a right-value argument or a left-value argument, then set the second parameter as the inserting position.
-If you want to insert not only one, you can set the last parameter to let the function helps you insert a number of elements that you want to.<br />
+If you want to insert not only one, you can set the last parameter, let the function help you insert a number of elements that you want.<br />

-  11\) Different from the previous insert(), this function asks you to diliver only a right-value argument.<br />
+  11\) Different from the previous insert(), this function asks you to diliver only right-value argument.<br />

   16\) -- 18\) You can diliver many arguments to fit the `T` type's construtor.
-The emplace() asks you to tell the function what the emplace position should be, the others needn't.
+The emplace() asks you to tell the function what the emplace position should be and the other needn't.
 The emplace-named function will construct the `T` type in the function then insert it.
 It is what the difference comparing with the function insert().<br />

 ## Advanced Function